timdream/rpi-tools/README.md

 ### Step 6: the client

 On macOS I recommend [TunnelBlick](https://tunnelblick.net).
 On iOS there is [OpenVPN Connect](https://apps.apple.com/us/app/openvpn-connect/id590379981).
 Don't download software from unofficial source!

+### Step 7: verify

+Reboot the device.
+Once it come back, you should have

+1. Two OpenVPN daemon up and running.
+You can verify that with `sudo systemctl openvpn@server.service` and `sudo systemctl openvpn@server-udp.service`.
+2. Verify that the system is read-only.
+You can verify that by running `remount` and see if it says `ro` instead of `rw`.

+Run `/etc/cron.hourly/vpn` on your own to trigger Dynamic DNS and UPnP update: `sudo /etc/cron.hourly/vpn`, after that you can verify that the external incomming connection works.
+The script saves its output at `/var/log/vpn.log`.

+Do `echo /etc/cron.hourly/vpn | sudo tee -a /etc/rc.local` to have script run once upon boot, not just hourly.
+Noted that WiFi may not connect at that time.

+To test the OpenVPN server on the TCP port, stop the UDP server and try to connect the client with it.
+The UDP server should timeout and the client should fallback to TCP.

+**Remember to change the SSH password!**

 ## Usage